Last updated: 2021

 Security of Information

+We take reasonable steps to ensure the security of all information we collect, including that the information is protected from misuse and loss and from unauthorised access, modification or disclosure.
 Our information systems and files are kept secured from unauthorised access and our staff and contracted agents and service providers have been informed of the importance we place on protecting your privacy and their role in helping us to do so.
-Information will be stored and disposed of in a secure environment, which may only be accessed by authorized personnel.
+Personal information will be stored and disposed of in a secure environment, which may only be accessed by authorized personnel.

 The Fathering Project